Intermodal Container Guide: Types, Uses, and Specifications

 Even though there are many different types of intermodal containers, they all serve one purpose: to make transporting goods easier and more cost-effective.

-In this blog post, we’ll discuss what an intermodal container is, how it works, its average life span, the different types of intermodal containers, and much more!
+In this blog post, we’ll discuss what is an intermodal container, its average lifespan, intermodal shipping container specifications, the different intermodal containers, and much more!

 The industry has been rapidly expanding over the past few years.

-What was once a laborious and slow shipping process, intermodal transport is now streamlined and efficient, spreading across industries including automotive, food and beverage, retail goods, manufacturers, and much more.
+What was once a laborious and slow shipping process, intermodal container shipping is now streamlined and efficient, spreading across industries including automotive, food and beverage, retail goods, manufacturers, and much more.

 The first successful intermodal shipping container is said to have been designed in 1956 by an American trucking entrepreneur named Malcom McLean.